wowjeeez/spacker/README.md

 # Adding files to the archive, without including them in the Cfx runtime
-- Spacker exposes a custom directive called `spacker_keep`, which will add the files included in the manifest
+- Spacker exposes a custom directive called `spacker_keep`, which will add the files to the archive.
 - Example:
 ```lua
  fx_version 'cerulean'